 Please note that each way of communicating serves a different purpose.
 So, when deciding how to support your customers, think about:

 For example, maybe some of your customers prefer texting, but you only offer email.
-Here, adding a texting option could fill that gap.
-A recent study shows that businesses providing good customer service on multiple channels keep 89% of their customers coming back.
+Adding a texting option could fill that gap.
+According to Zendesk, businesses that provide strong omnichannel support retain 89% of their customers, compared to 33% for those who don’t.

 So, do you want to turn even your most unhappy customers into loyal fans?
 In this article, let’s understand what customer service channels are, their popular types, and how you can choose the best channel for your business.